marcinkornek/challange-app/README.md

 9. When user's answer is accepted she receives 25 points, when liked she receives 5 points.
-10. Creating a question costs 10 points.
-11. Users can set their names and it should be displayed everywhere instead of e-mail.
+10. Creating a question costs 10 points. v 11.
+Users can set their names and it should be displayed everywhere instead of e-mail.

   Hint: User profiles are implemented using [devise](https://github.com/plataformatec/devise) gem.
 Check its documentation to find out how to handle additional attributes on registration and edit profile pages.

-12. Users can upload avatars which should be automatically scaled to 100x100px size.
+v 12.
+Users can upload avatars which should be automatically scaled to 100x100px size.

   Hint: Use a gem that handles file uploads and image manipulation.